Applications¶

 |---|---|---|

-| Simple | Most applications | Update the version fields in place—same record, new version number |
+| Simple | Most applications | Update the version fields in the properties drawer or in the create form -- same record, new version number |

-| Sophisticated | Major migrations | Create a new application record with lineage tracking—run old and new versions side by side |
+| Sophisticated | Major migrations | Use Create new version to create a new application record with lineage tracking -- run old and new versions side by side |

 Simple version tracking (in-place updates)¶